daimoxd/MyCodes/README.md

 # MyCodes
 All my codes here :)
+# Disclaimer
+* All my codes have been translated partly by me and partly by the translator named "Deep-L" so there may be translation errors :)
 ### Here you can find all my realised codes.
 Some of them have more documentation than others.
 I will always try to improve the codes, so I accept all kinds of positive and negative criticism :D.
 # What will you find here?.
 * In the first case, as the name of the repository suggests, you will find all my code.